ARTIST BIO

 WHY NOT?

-Laura’s explores the light, color, and atmosphere of Southern France.
+Laura explores the light, color, and atmosphere of Southern France.
 She creates a textured experience with her striking surge of color and treatment with palette knives.
-Her style truly lures one into the painting’s lively energy.
+Paintings are available if you ask.

 As for poetry, Laura started experimenting with Ekphrastic Poetry to convey the deeper narratives of her sculptures.
+Her prizing winning poem “Tied in Knots” will be published in 2024 through Writers Digest.
 One more creative outlet.

 P.S.

-Laura Testé was selected as one of nine sculptors for a recent exhibition in Saint-Tropez, France.
-Also, the Arthur Secunda Museum, located in Michigan, hosted a solo show of her VIM & VIGOR series.
-Laura’s award-winning work is displayed in South Carolina, Michigan, Ohio, and Grimaud, France.
+Laura Testé was selected as one of nine sculptors for an exhibition in Saint-Tropez, France.
+The Gerald Ford Museum hosted the life-size “Elyse & Le Chat” as part of ArtPrize in 2021.
+Also, the Arthur Secunda Museum featured a solo show of her VIM & VIGOR series.